jhobbsBSU/webgames-25/slides/WG-S1-Introduction.md

 Over the next week play some existing to gain inspiration and further develop ideas for what you may wish to develop during the module.

-From this review pick one game you particularly enjoyed to write a review using the framework introduced in the last task.
+From this review pick one game you particularly enjoyed to write a review using the framework introduced in the last task and worksheet on Ultra.

 You should add your review and a link to the game to the discussions thread on Ultra before next week's session.